DeathCamel58/denon-reverse-engineering/Writerside/topics/Extracting.md

 Now the rootfs is in a folder for you to browse/modify.

+## Signed Firmware Images

+1. Make sure you have the latest version of binwalk (version `2.x` couldn't extract it, `3.1.1` could)
+2. Extract the image with `binwalk -eM <image>`.
+The rootfs will be in a subfolder in `extractions` somewhere.

+> I'm not currently sure how to extract just the rootfs image.
+Once I find out, I'll update here.
+> {style="warning"}

 ## Additional References

 * [`mpcimg`](https://github.com/TheKikGen/MPC-LiveXplore/blob/master/imgmaker/mpcimg) - Tool for extracting and